Ryan Waldron

-Understanding the stages of construction to build a new home is the first step in ensuring you'll have a stress free construction process.
+Understanding the stages of construction to build a new home is the first step in ensuring you'll have a stress-free construction process.

-Our team has put together this visual timeline to show you the key milestones in building a house.
+Depending on the size of the home, community specifications, location, and weather, the time required for each stage may vary.
+Our team has put together this visual timeline to show you the key milestones in building a house from the ground up.

 Job Release

 Next up is the kick-off meeting - an internal meeting where plans, specifications, and selections are verified.
+This is also when the property is surveyed and the exact location of the home is determined.

 Foundation